Reviews Archive

 Music

-C64 (US) - There only seems to be one tune used, the arcade's first stage music (a tune that I personally feel is one of the weakest in the game) this song plays throughout the whole game, it's not particularly well composed in this instance either.
+C64 (US) - There only seems to be one tune used, the arcade's first stage music (a tune that I personally feel is one of the weakest in the game) this song plays throughout the whole game, it's not particularly well composed in this instance either unfortunately.

-Amstrad - The great music from the Spectrum version was completely dropped from this port, there is no in game music.
+Amstrad - The great music from the Spectrum version was completely dropped from this port, there is no in-game music at all.

 Winner Is: Draw between C64 (UK) and Spectrum